 When folded, you end up with two screens, one measuring 6.6in on one side of the fold and 6.38in on the other - it's narrower because the 'bar grip'.
 You can run different apps on these screens, and you can see them both at the same time of course when you open up the Mate X.

 There are components in the folding mechanism, which Huawei has named the 'Falcon Wing' hinge.

 When folded, the Mate X is just 11mm thick.
 That means each half is just 5.4mm thick - that's incredibly thin!

-5G support comes from a Balong 5000 chip, which is Huawei's own design.
+When we first saw the Mate X its 5G support was provided by a Balong 5000 chip, Huawei's own design.
 It's a multi-mode chip which means it's backwards-compatible with 2G, 3G and 4G and doesn't require a separate chip to work on those older networks.

 However, the new Kirin 990 has 5G built in.
 Officially announced at IFA, the Kirin 990 SoC also comprises an octa-core CPU, a 16-core GPU, and a triple-core NPU.
 Huawei says its 10 percent faster than the Snapdragon 855 in single-core performance and 9 percent multicore, plus 35 percent more power-efficient.